markusmobius/go-trafilatura/README.md

 When using `re2_wasm` tag, it will make your app uses `re2` that packaged as WebAssembly module so it should be runnable even without cgo.
 However, if your input is too small, it might be even slower than using Go's standard regex engine.

 When using `re2_cgo` tag, it will make your app uses `re2` library that wrapped using cgo.
-It's a lot faster than Go's standard regex and `re2_wasm`, however to use it cgo must be available and `re2` should be installed in your system.
+In most case it's a lot faster than Go's standard regex and `re2_wasm`, however to use it cgo must be available and `re2` should be installed in your system.

 Do note that this alternative regex engine is experimental, so use on your own risk.